Home · General Resources · Legal Profession (70 sites)

 Hong Kong Bar Association

-As well as general information about the Hong Kong Bar aimed at the public, this site features the code of conduct, information on admission and pupillage, events, Bar List, and rules and regulations of the Association.
+The Hong Kong Bar Association (HKBA) is the professional organisation of barristers in Hong Kong.
+As well as general information about the Hong Kong Bar aimed at the public, its website features the code of conduct, information on admission and pupillage, events, Bar List, and rules and regulations of the Association.

 Infolaw: Lawfinder

-As well as providing links to legal information, the Lawfinder page of the Infolaw site includes, under the heading "Lawfinder Legal Services", listings of solicitors' firms, barristers' chambers, and providers of ADR and legal advice services.
+Content within the “Lawfinder” section of the Infolaw legal research portal site includes listings of solicitors’ firms, barristers’ chambers, and providers of ADR and legal advice services.
+“The Directory” lists a wide variety of public and non-profit organisations.

 Intellectual Property Regulation Board

-The Intellectual Property Regulation Board (IPReg) was set up to undertake the regulation of the patent attorney and trade mark attorney professions on behalf of both the Chartered Institute of Patent Attorneys (CIPA) and the Institute of Trade Mark Attorneys (ITMA), which are Approved Regulators under the Legal Services Act 2007.
-Site content includes the single Code of Conduct which applies to all members of both professions, and separate registers of the two professions in the form of pdf documents.
+The Intellectual Property Regulation Board (IPReg) regulates the patent attorney and trade mark attorney professions on behalf of both the Chartered Institute of Patent Attorneys (CIPA) and the Institute of Trade Mark Attorneys (ITMA), which are Approved Regulators under the Legal Services Act 2007.
+Site content includes the single Code of Conduct which applies to all members of both professions, and separate registers of the two professions in the form of PDF documents.

 International Law Office

 The International Law Office provides information about legal developments from around the world via a free email subscription service.
-The web site also includes an archive of newsletter articles 1998 onwards, which can be searched or browsed by subject and country, and a directory of law firms and partners.
+The web site also includes an archive of newsletter articles 1998 onwards which can be searched, or browsed by subject and country via the search results screen.

 Isle of Man Law Society

-The Society is the professional body for advocates in the Isle of Man, who combine the functions performed in England and Wales by barristers and solicitors.
-The site includes information on its history, role and functions, together with lists of members both individually and by law firm.
-A members only section includes the text of the Advocates Handbook (pdf).
+The Society is the regulatory and professional body for advocates in the Isle of Man, who combine the functions performed in England and Wales by barristers and solicitors.
+The site includes information on its history, role and functions.
+There is a searchable register of members both individually and by law firm.
+The Rules (previously Advocates Handbook) are accessible from the foot of almost any page.

-The Judicial Appointments and Conduct Ombudsman investigates complaints about the judicial appointments process and the handling of matters involving judicial discipline or conduct.
-This section of the Justice portal site has a list of all judicial offices covered by the scheme, information on how to make a complaint, and recent annual reports.
+The Judicial Appointments and Conduct Ombudsman (JACO) investigates complaints about the judicial appointments process and the handling of matters involving judicial discipline or conduct.
+This section of the GOV.UK site has information on how to make a complaint and recent annual reports.

 Judicial Appointments Board for Scotland

-The Board, which was created in 2002, recommends to the Scottish Ministers potential candidates for appointment to the offices of Judge of the Court of Session, Chair of the Scottish Land Court, Sheriff Principal, Sheriff and Part-time Sheriff.
-It also takes charge of the recruitment and selection process, and approves processes for the appointment of JPs.
+The Board, which was created in 2002, recommends to the Scottish Ministers potential candidates for appointment to judicial offices in Scotland.
+Included within its remit are the offices of Senator of the College of Justice (Judge of the Court of Session or High Court of Justiciary), Chair of the Scottish Land Court, Sheriff Principal, Sheriff, Part-time Sheriff, Summary Sheriff and Temporary Judge, and judges of the Upper Tribunal and the First-tier Tribunal.
+It also sets the standards to be applied by Justice of the Peace Advisory Committees in the appointment of JPs.
 The appointments recommended by the Board are listed on the web site, as are current vacancies.
-The Policies and Publications sections contain papers on the roles of the various judicial offices for which the Board is responsible, criteria for judicial appointments generally, and annual reports.
+“Resources” includes the criteria for judicial appointments generally, role profiles and FAQs.
+Publications include annual reports 2002-2003 onwards.

 Judicial Appointments Commission

 The JAC is an independent body set up by the Constitutional Reform Act 2005 to select judicial office holders in England and Wales.
-Its web site includes information about current and forthcoming selection exercises and details of events organized by the commission, news releases 2006 onwards, Annual Reports 2006 onwards, and a range of other publications.
+Its web site includes information about the selection process, news releases 2015 onwards, Annual Reports 2006 onwards, and a range of other publications.

 Judiciary of Scotland

 The Judiciary of Scotland web site includes information about Scottish judges and the Scottish court system, summaries of selected judgments, responses to consultations, news, and press releases.
-In the "Going to Court" section there is a glossary of the most commonly used legal terms in Scotland.
+In the “You and the Judiciary” section there is a glossary of the most commonly used legal terms in Scotland.

 Law Society

 The Law Society of England and Wales is the professional association and Approved Regulator of solicitors in England and Wales.
-Select "Find a solicitor" for access to the Society's directory of solicitors.
-Search options include firm name, individual solicitor, organisation (for solicitors not in private practice), specialism and location.
-The "Advice" section contains advice for solicitors, including a wide selection of practice notes, and the "For the public" section provides brief guides to a number of common legal issues.
+Select “Find a solicitor” for access to the Society’s directory of solicitors.
+Search options include organisation or personal name, specialism and location.
+The “Support and services” section contains advice for solicitors, including a wide selection of practice notes, the “Practice areas” section provides news, advice and information about a variety of legal topics, and the “For the public” section provides brief guides to a number of common legal issues.

 Law Society of Ireland

 The Law Society of Ireland is the professional body for solicitors in Ireland.
-Its web site includes the current and recent issues of the Society's Gazette, with indices 1999 onwards and a searchable archive 1997 onwards, plus information on the structure and committees of the Society, a database of solicitors' firms, and a selection of recent news items.
+Its web site includes information on the structure and committees of the Society, a database of solicitors and firms, and a selection of recent news items.
+There is also a link to the web site of the Society’s Gazette, with a searchable archive 1997 onwards.

 Law Society of Jersey